liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/08-search-and-indexing/00-intro.markdown

 The Guestbook and Guestbook Admin portlets are up and running.
 The Guestbook portlet lets users add, edit, delete, and configure permissions for Guestbook Entries.
-The Guestbook Admin portlet lets site administrators create, edit, delete, and configure permissions for Guestbooks.
+The Guestbook Admin portlet lets Site administrators create, edit, delete, and configure permissions for Guestbooks.
 In the case of a very popular event (maybe a *Lunar Luau* dinner at the Lunar Resort), there could be many Guestbook Entries in the portlet, and users might want to search for Entries